 The principle of “Anticipate fat tails” urges us to remember that not every statistical distribution follows that of the famous Normal curve, also known as the Gaussian bell curve.

 For Normal distributions, once we observe the mean of a set of observations, often denoted by the Greek letter mu (μ), and also the standard deviation of these observations, known as sigma (σ), we can be confident that new measurements more than three standard deviations away from the mean will be unlikely.
 They’ll be seen only around three times in a thousand.
 And for a new measurement that is more than six standard deviations away from the mean, you would have to wait on average more than one million years, if a new measurement was made every single day.

 However, our initial observations of the data might lead us astray.
 The preconditions for the distribution of results being Normal might not apply.
 These preconditions require that the outcomes are formed from a large number of individual influences which are independent of each other.
 When, instead, there are connections between these individual influences, the distribution can change to have what are known as “fat tails”.
 In such cases, outcomes can arise more often that are at least six sigma away from the previously observed mean – or even twenty sigma away from it – taking everyone by a horrible surprise.

 That possibility would change the analysis from “how might we cope with significant harm”, such as a result three sigma away from the mean, to “could we cope with total ruin”, such as a result that is, say, twenty sigma distant.

-We should also beware the connection of hidden connections, such as the shadow links between multiple different financial institutions that precipitated the shock financial collapse in 2008.
+We should also beware the influence of hidden connections, such as the shadow links between multiple different financial institutions that precipitated the shock financial collapse in 2008.

-If there are reasons to foresee such outcomes, it means we need to rethink our plans for the new technology.
+Indeed, whenever there are reasons to foresee fat tail outcomes, it means we need to rethink our plans for the new technology.
 Otherwise, the world might experience a shock outcome from which there is no prospect of any recovery – perhaps for generations, perhaps indefinitely.